 Do I have to take the TOEFL or IELTS exam?

-If you are an international student or if English is not your native language, and you have not previously received a FOUR-year degree in a U.S. University, then yes you must take the TOEFL, (or IELTS).
-We like TOEFL scores above 94.
-We may also call you to evaluate your English further.
+Whether you are an international or domestic student, you are required to take the TOEFL (or IELTS) if English is not your native language and you have not previously received a four-year degree from a U.S. university.
+Carnegie Mellon prefers TOEFL scores above 102, and scores for IELTS above 7.5.
+If your scores are below these, we may also opt to call you to evaluate your English further.

 Can I arrange an interview or a visit to the department?